-Personal property tax (also known as car tax) is a tax on tangible property - i.e., property that can be touched and moved, such as a car or piece of equipment.
-It is an "ad valorem" tax, meaning that the tax amount is set according to the value of the property.
+Personal Property Tax (also known as a car tax) is a tax on tangible property - i.e., property that can be touched and moved, such as a car or piece of equipment.
+It is an ad valorem tax, meaning the tax amount is set according to the value of the property.
 A higher-valued property pays more tax than a lower-valued property.

-Although jurisdictions throughout Virginia levy a personal property tax, other U.S. states do not, and because they don't some County residence many not be aware that a tax on personal property exists.
+Although jurisdictions throughout Virginia levy a personal property tax, many U.S. states do not; as a result, some County residents may not be aware that a tax on personal property exists.

-Revenue collected from the personal property tax is used to fund general County services like police and fire protection and other services such as parks, library services, and education.
+Revenue collected from the personal property tax is used to fund services like police and fire protection and other services such as parks, libraries, and education.

 Items Subject to the Personal Property Tax

-All other personal property, including personal effects, household items, monies, securities, and livestock are not subject to the personal property tax.
+All other property; including: personal effects, household items, monies, securities, and livestock are not subject to the personal property tax.

-The County maintains registration information on boats, personal watercraft, outboard motors, boat and watercraft trailers; though the tax on these items was eliminated beginning in 1998.
+The County maintains registration information on boats, personal watercraft, outboard motor watercraft, and boat trailers; although, the tax on these items was eliminated beginning in 1998.

 Prorated Personal Property Tax

-The personal property tax on vehicles that are moved into or out of the County after January 1st is prorated based on the number of months that the vehicle is located within the County.
-There are three exceptions to the prorating standard.
+Vehicles that are moved into or out of the County after January 1 are prorated based on the number of months that the vehicle is/was located in the County.

-- The vehicle is moved to a non-prorating Virginia jurisdiction; the tax is not prorated.
+- Vehicle is moved out to a non-prorating Virginia jurisdiction; then the tax is not prorated.

-- The vehicle is moved from a non-prorating Virginia jurisdiction; the vehicle is taxable in the prior jurisdiction for the entire year.
+- Vehicle is moved in from a non-prorating Virginia jurisdiction; then the vehicle is taxable in the prior jurisdiction for the entire year.